Cooking-Compass/cooking-compass.github.io/index.md

 <br>

-### List Recipe
+### Explore

-Clicking on the Explore link brings up a page that lists all of the recipes that have been submitted to the application.
+Clicking on the 'Explore' button brings up a page that lists all of the recipes that have been submitted to the application.
+Each card has a preview of the dish, including an image and description.

 <img src="images/WT-explore.png">